 Note: Forms for applications not in eIRB, such as consent templates and other forms, can be found on the Forms and Instructions page of the IRB website.
 Please use the consent and recruitment templates and customize for use in your research.
 IRB Guidelines and Checklists covering various topics are available to assist you in planning and conducting your research.

 Submit the IRB Application: When the IRB application is ready to be submitted, click on submit to begin the pre-review process.
 Applications must be reviewed by a department chair or faculty advisor pre-reviewer prior to submitting to the IRB office.
 Unfunded research (except biomedical exempt applications) must also receive scientific pre-review (see Guidance).

 Once pre-reviewers have completed their review, the PI can view their comments, edit the protocol as needed, and MUST SELECT submit form again in eIRB in order for the IRB to receive the submission.
 To see a video demonstration of the process, click here.
 Notifications will auto-generate from the IRB system alerting you of progress in the process.
 Contact the IRB with any questions.

 Investigators submitting for full board review (not exempt or expedited) should be aware of IRB meeting dates and corresponding deadlines.

 Responsibilities after IRB Approval: Conduct the study in accordance with the approved protocol and IRB guidelines.
+Importantly, researchers are expected to carry out their research using the procedures and materials approved by the IRB, and any deviation from that will require approval by the IRB prior to implementation of the change(s).
 Please be aware of reporting requirements post IRB approval.
 The following activities require further submission to the IRB:

-Investigators are encouraged to work with the IRB Office throughout the process.
-Please do not hesitate to use the support in place for the investigators conducting human subjects research.
+Investigators are encouraged to work with the IRB throughout the submission process and while conducting their study.
+Please do not hesitate to use the support in place for investigators conducting human subjects research at SLU.